Note the content listed here is the same used by the Software Carpentry community.

-The Python environment has extensive add-on so instead of manually installing everything, Anaconda, an all-in-one installer, is recommended.
-You are welcome to install either python 2.x or 3.x, unless asked to install something specific (in case of 2.x, please use 2.7 and in case of 3.x please use 3.6).
-Legacy versions may or may not work depending on the exact task python is used for on workshop day.
+The Python environment has extensive add-ons so instead of manually installing everything, Anaconda, an all-in-one installer, is recommended.
+You are welcome to install either Python 2.x or 3.x, unless asked to install something specific (in case of 2.x, please use 2.7 and in case of 3.x please use 3.6).
+Legacy versions may or may not work depending on the exact task Python is used for on workshop day.

 Here are the instructions for the three most commonly used OSs.

 - Open https://www.anaconda.com/download/#windows with your web browser.

 - Install Python using all of the defaults for installation except make sure to check Make Anaconda the default Python.

 - Download the Python installer for OS X.

 - Install Python using all of the defaults for installation.

 (The installation requires using the shell.
 If you aren’t comfortable doing the installation yourself stop here and request help at the workshop.
 This may not always be available especially if I am already running late, which is mostly the case, in which you will have to share a computer with your friend.)

 and then press tab.
 The name of the file you just downloaded should appear.
 If it does not, navigate to the folder where you downloaded the file, for example with: